 I was also struck by the normative repudiation of feminism and feminist politics and values in everyday life.
 Year after year, I would teach undergraduates who insisted – vehemently – that they were not feminists – and nor did they need to be, as political and economic obstacles to gender equality had apparently been overcome.
 The stark contradictions between this feeling of gender equality and the reality seemed easily explained away – through individual desires and aspirations rather than concrete and material contexts.

-But at around the same time that Catherine was thinking through the visibility of Slaughter’s ‘Why Women Still Can’t Have it All,’ I was also noticing a shift in visibility of more overt feminist statements – that announced themselves as feminist – in popular culture.
+But at around the same time that Catherine was thinking through the visibility of Slaughter’s ‘Why Women Still Can’t Have it All’, I was also noticing a shift in visibility of more overt feminist statements – that announced themselves as feminist – in popular culture.
 Because my work often focuses on material conditions and markets, I began to attend to the ways these popular feminist statements connected to an increasingly visible market and economy.
 So, when I write about popular feminism, I am, in part, defining and describing a set of social conditions that I am calling popular feminism; for me, these conditions form the logic of a popular feminist sensibility.
 Some of my guiding questions in thinking about popular feminism involve those who have shifted from the earlier rejection of feminism as part of their identities: who can we think of as a popular feminist?
 What are the goals of popular feminism?

-In the contemporary moment, popular feminism exists along a continuum, where spectacular, media-friendly expressions such as celebrity feminism and corporate feminism achieve more visibility, and expressions that critique patriarchal structure and systems of racism and violence are obscured (see Gill, 2011; 2016; Rottenberg, 2014b; McRobbie, 2009).
+In the contemporary moment, I see popular feminism as existing along a continuum, where spectacular, media-friendly expressions such as celebrity feminism and corporate feminism achieve more visibility, and expressions that critique patriarchal structure and systems of racism and violence are obscured (see Gill, 2011; 2016; Rottenberg, 2014b; McRobbie, 2009).
 In general, for me popular feminism refers to practices and conditions that are accessible to a broad public, from organizing marches to hashtag activism to commodities.
 Popular feminism is also, like both Ros and Catherine point out, a ‘happy’ feminism, one that is about uplift, that is decidedly not what Sara Ahmed (2010) has called a ‘feminist killjoy’.
-It is important to point out that seeing and hearing a safely affirmative feminism in spectacularly visible ways often eclipses a feminist critique of structure, as well as obscures the labor involved in producing oneself according to the parameters of popular feminism.
-The visibility of popular feminism, where examples appear on television, in film, on social media, and on bodies, is important but it often stops there, as if seeing or purchasing feminism is the same thing as changing patriarchal structures.
+As I argue in my book, seeing and hearing a safely affirmative feminism in spectacularly visible ways often eclipses a feminist critique of structure as well as obscures the labor involved in producing oneself according to the parameters of popular feminism; ‘the visibility of popular feminism, where examples appear on television, in film, on social media, and on bodies, is important but it often stops there, as if seeing or purchasing feminism is the same thing as changing patriarchal structures’ (Banet-Weiser, 2018: 4).

 While postfeminism, neoliberal feminism and popular feminism are all sensibilities that exist simultaneously, they are also engaged in a cultural conversation with each other that builds and expands; a central tenet of postfeminist sensibility, as Ros has pointed out, is a focus on personal (and consumer/economic) choice.
 Personal choice is, of course, a key logic of neoliberalism; as Catherine points out, neoliberal feminism depends not only on gendered entrepreneurialism but also individual enterprise.
 Popular feminism clearly connects to these neoliberal principles of individualism and entrepreneurialism, and in this sense neoliberal feminism helped construct the context for popular feminism to flourish in popular culture and media.